 But this approach is also associated with key challenges, with some investment experts believing a holistic view is necessary, rather than a sudden switch to a circular philosophy.

 Transitioning away from the current economy requires consideration of the social impact.
-“Long-term conservation and restoration of our nature requires a stable and resilient society,” says Mr Shi.
+“Long-term conservation and restoration of nature requires a stable and resilient society,” says Mr Shi.

-Pictet Asset Management’s new strategy, Pictet-ReGeneration, claims to take a “novel approach” by investing in economic transition “beyond the circular economy”, bringing together themes of circular economy, biodiversity restoration, and social empowerment.
+Pictet Asset Management’s new strategy, Pictet-ReGeneration, claims to take a “novel approach” by investing in economic transition “beyond the circular economy”, bringing together themes of a circular economy, biodiversity restoration, and social empowerment.

-“This means we allocate impact capital into solution providers that help our economy become more circular,” he says, advocating empowerment of societies to “better shepherd our economy’s transformation towards a regenerative state”.
+“This means we allocate impact capital into solution providers that help our economy become more circular,” he says, advocating empowerment of societies to “better shepherd our economy’s transformation towards a regenerative state.”

 Untapped potential